-The District Attorneys of the American state of Massachusetts have not been exactly thrilled with how a certain Catholic Diocese used to handle things.
+The District Attorneys of the American state of Massachusetts has not been exactly thrilled with how a certain Catholic Diocese used to handle things.
 Namely, the allegations of sexual abuse.
 On May 6th the decision was finally made.

 The Roman Catholic Diocese of Springfield, Massachusetts will now have to report any allegations of sexual abuse involving children or vulnerable adults by diocesan representatives.
 The occurrences must be reported right after the Diocese becomes aware of them, regardless of when they were reported to have taken place.